-Anderson helped solidify a GOP sweep of Harvey County on election night — in the only other local race, Randy Hague, a Republican, led Christy Schunn, a Democrat, 2,759 to 2,627 for county commission seat No. 2 with provisional and already mailed mail ballots remaining to count.
-That race is not over.
+Anderson helped solidify a GOP sweep of Harvey County on election night — in the only other local race, Randy Hague (R) led Christy Schunn (D) 2,759 to 2,627 for county commission seat No 2 with provisional and already mailed mail ballots remaining to count.

 In federal races, President Donald Trump took Harvey County with 9,816 votes.
 Democrat Joe Biden collected 6,466 votes while Libertarian Jo Jorgensen collected 351.
 In the race for U.S. Senate, Roger Marshall bested Barbara Bollier 9,228 to 6,671 in Harvey County.
-In the U.S. House race, incumbent Rep. Ron Estes defeated Laura Lombard 10,504 to 5,974 in Harvey County.
+In the U.S. Representative race, Ron Estes defeated Laura Lombard 10,504 to 5,974 in Harvey County.

 Kansas Senator Carolyn McGinn (R-Sedgwick) and Representative Stephen Owens (R-Hesston)(District 74) were unopposed.